set-soft/sd_webui_rx5500/README.md

 3. Create a directory called *dockerx* in your user home dir, i.e. *mkdir -p $HOME/dockerx*.
    You can change the name editing the start script, not recommended.
 4. If you have 4 GB of GPU memory you must use *start_webui_low.sh*, otherwise use *start_webui.sh*.
-   If you have more than 8 GB you may want to remove **--medvram** option, but I recommend to first try keeping it.
+   If you have more than 8 GB you might want to remove **--medvram** option, but I recommend to first try keeping it.
 5. Run the *start_webui.sh* or *start_webui_low.sh* script.
 6. Wait until it says you can connect to 127.0.0.1:7860 port.
    During the first run it will download 4 GB of data for the neural network weights, be patient.
-   Just loading the data to the VRAM is slow, on my system it can take upto 80 seconds to load, usually around 46 s.
+   Note that PyTorch 1 images (SD WebUI v1.2 and v1.3 images) takes time to load the data to the VRAM, on my system it can take upto 80 seconds to load, usually around 46 s.
+The PyTorch 2 images (SD WebUI 1.10) are fast, the load takes a few seconds.
 7. Open the indicated URL in your browser, you'll get the UI
 8. Enter something in the positive prompt text box and press the generate button.
-   The first run after starting the server will take longer, around 3 or 4 minutes in my system.
+   The first run after starting the server will take longer.
+The PyTorch 1 images needs around 3 or 4 minutes for my system, the PyTorch 2 images just a few extra seconds.
    Then the time will go down, 14 s aprox. for my system.
    Also note that the first generation will need more memory, so don't start changing the image size, keep it low for the first generated image.
 9. Have fun!

 All the data will be stored in the *~/dockerx/* folder.
 Take a look at *~/dockerx/webui_data/* for the web interface data.
-The *~/dockerx/webui_data/* is the cache for the system running inside the container.
+The *~/dockerx/cache/* is the cache for the system running inside the container.
 Generated stuff will be stored in *~/dockerx/webui_data/outputs*.
 The downloaded AI data can be found in *~/dockerx/webui_data/models*.